monarch-initiative/SvAnna/docs/setup.rst

 The configuration file has the following content::

-  # Required properties template, the file follows YAML syntax.
+  # SvAnna configuration template.
+The template follows YAML syntax.
   svanna:
-    # path to the SvAnna data directory
+    # path to folder with SvAnna database and the other required files.
     dataDirectory:

     #prioritization: